Linux Package Manager Installation

 If your distribution is not listed, your Linux distribution may maintain its own ownCloud packages or you may prefer to install from source.

-Please refer to db-binlog-label on how to correctly configure your environment if you have binary logging enabled.
+Please refer to MySQL / MariaDB with Binary Logging Enabled on how to correctly configure your environment if you have binary logging enabled.

 If you’re running ownCloud in a sub-directory and want to use CalDAV or CardDAV clients, make sure you have configured the correct service discovery URLs.